 Every few hours a local train leaves from Paris (St. Lazare Station) to Bayeux.
 The train ride takes about two hours.
 Cost: 2nd class – about $90.
 It is not necessary to purchase tickets in advance.
 You can buy them at the St. Lazare Train Station in Paris on the day of departure.
 From the train station in Bayeux take a taxi to your first hotel.
 For last minute train schedules visit the website of the French Railways, www.sncf.com.

-Daily breakfast and three dinners are included
+Daily breakfast dinner is included

 Check out our Tour Calendar